danko-david/uartbus/README.md

 	(Ethernets style collision handling)
 3) First node "wins the arbitration" and sends the response pong packet
 4) Second node also retransmit the pong packet that collided previously
-5) Not packet to send back to idle state.
+5) No packet to send.
+Back to idle state.

 ### OSI-3: Network layer